eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

     - cons:
       - need a separate app to write (e.g. forces plain text files)
       - compiled content can drift
-  - read-only
+  - read-only client
-    - examples: most ssgs have a search command
+    - examples: most ssgs have a serve command
     - pros:
       - live: the server can listen to changes in the filesystem, and dynamically update the compiled output
       - search: you can possibly implement search with the server